stratum-mining/sv2-spec/04-Protocol-Security.md

 * `generateKey()`: generates and returns a fresh `secp256k1` keypair
   * Where the object returned by `generateKey` has two attributes:
-    * `.pub`, which returns an abstract object representing the public key
+    * `.public_key`, which returns an abstract object representing the public key
-    * `.priv`, which represents the private key used to generate the public key
+    * `.private_key`, which represents the private key used to generate the public key
   * Where the object also has a single method:
     * `.serializeImplicit()` that outputs a 32-byte serialization of the X-coordinate of EC point (implicit Y-coordinate)